 Strongly built, short coupled, very active; broad in skull, broad and deep through chest and ribs; broad and strong over loins and hindquarters.

-Good tempered, very agile.
+Good tempered, very agile (which precludes excessive body weight or excessive substance).
 Excellent nose, soft mouth; keen love of water.
 Adaptable, devoted companion.

 Intelligent, keen and biddable, with a strong will to please.
 Kindly nature, with no trace of aggression or undue shyness.